Broth Bank Collective

 Did you know the top three ingredients in the packaged "broth" served in most children's hospitals are salt, monosodium glutamate, and hydrogenated cottonseed oil?
 This isn't grandma's broth, that's for sure!
 Our goal is to encourage Fierce Foods both outside and inside the hospital.
 Each week MaxLove Project purchases almost 60 quarts of organic bone broth from local artisan restaurants and distributes them to families in cancer treatment and survivorship at Children’s Hospital of Orange County and in southern California.

 Organic therapeutic restorative broth, with its blend of gut- and joint-healing amino acids, provides nutrient-packed, kid-friendly nourishment in the hospital.
-It is our goal to facilitate broth banks in close proximity every major children’s hospital in the U.S.

 “I wholeheartedly believe nourishing broth should be part of chemotherapy protocol in hospitals and cancer centers.
 This broth should be given before and after each treatment to gently, yet powerfully support and nourish the patient during all the ups and downs of chemotherapy treatment.” -Blakely Page, RDN